 Are time-use data collected in other countries?

-Time-use data are, or soon will be, collected in approximately fifty other countries, including Germany, Australia, Canada, New Zealand, and South Africa.
+Time-use data have been collected in over one hundred countries, including Germany, the United Kingdom, Australia, Canada, New Zealand, and South Africa.
 The ATUS coding system was designed to ensure that time-use information in the United States could be compared, at broad levels, with information from other countries.
 To

 learn more about surveys in other countries, go to Related Links.